Jamster3000/Jamster3000/README.md

 Got any tips to make this look even better?
 Or ways to add some flair?
 I’d love to hear them!

 ---
 **Want help with your code?
 Got bugs that just won't budge?
-Or maybe you’re looking for a chill programming community?**
+Or maybe you’re looking for a chilled programming community?**

 Join **[The Coding Corner](https://discord.gg/mc5gBvhmdW)** – an open and welcoming programming server!
 Whether you’re a complete beginner, an experienced coder, or an expert looking to collaborate, you'll find a place here.
 Get help with your code, ask for feedback on your projects, and connect with like-minded programmers in a laid-back environment.